 Front Desk USA maps is a unique business opportunity that operates primarily in the hospitality industry.
 Hotels love our maps because their guests need local information that is important to their visit.
 Restaurants love our maps because marketing directly to the hundreds of hotel guests each night is good for the bottom line.
 We rely on local representatives/publishers to promote the map, distribute the map and find sponsors for the mobile guide and printed versions of a larger map in specific areas.
 Publishers can make up to $10,000 a year on each map they publish.
 Multiple maps areas are common for our publishers with the average around five maps.

 7. Delicious Denver Food Tours ($360K/year)

-Jessica Baumgart (from Denver, Colorado, USA) started Delicious Denver Food Tours over 4 years ago.
+Jessica Baumgart (from Denver, Colorado, USA) started Delicious Denver Food Tours about 5 years ago.